lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-4. Show the output, wrapping it with time functions to measure the time it took to do:
+4. The output is shown, wrapped with time functions to measure the time it took to do:

 ```cpp
     auto t0 = std::chrono::high_resolution_clock::now();